kjhealy/kieranhealy.hugo/content/blog/apple-mobility-data.markdown

 As you can see, we have three series.
 The weekly pulse of activity is immediately visible as people do more or less walking, driving, and taking the subway depending on what day it is.
 Remember that the data is based on requests for directions.
 So on the one hand, taxis and Ubers might be making that sort of request every trip.
 But people living in New York do not require turn-by-turn or step-by-step directions in order to get to work.
 They already know how to get to work.
 Even if overall activity is down at the weekends, requests for directions go up as people figure out how to get to restaurants, social events, or other destinations.
 On the graph here I've marked the highest relative value of requests for directions, which is for foot-traffic on February 22nd.
 I'm not interested in that particular date for New York, but when we look at more than one city it might be useful to see how the maximum values vary.

 The big COVID-related drop-off in mobility clearly comes in mid-March.
 We might want to see just that trend, removing the "noise" of daily variation.
 When looking at time series, we often want to decompose the series into components, in order to see some underlying trend.
 There are many ways to do this, and many decisions to be made if we're going to be making any strong inferences from the data.
 Here I'll just keep it straightforward and use some of the very handy tools provided by the [tidyverts](https://tidyverts.org) (sic) packages for time-series analysis.
 We'll use an [STL decomposition](https://feasts.tidyverts.org/reference/STL.html) to decompose the series into _trend_, _seasonal_, and _remainder_ components.
 In this case the "season" is a week rather than a month or a calendar quarter.
-The trend is a locally-weighted regression fitted to the data.
+The trend is a locally-weighted regression fitted to the data, net of seasonality.
 The remainder is the residual left over on any given day once the underlying trend and "normal" daily fluctuations have been accounted for.
 Here's the trend for New York.

 {{< highlight r >}}
 resids_ny <- apple_mobility %>%